tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% enddocs %}

+{% docs prep_crm_person %}

+Creates a base table containing contacts and leads from Salesforce joined to bizible and marketo data.

+{% enddocs %}

 {% docs prep_crm_user %}

 Creates a base view with generated keys for the user and live crm sales hierarchy shared dimensions and references in facts.